-The Order of Sport is a National Level Award established by Canada’s Sports Hall of Fame, a Nationally Accredited Sports Museum in Calgary, Alberta, Canada.
-The award supports the organizations statement of purpose, to Build Canada through Sport and its mandate to raise the profile, visibility, and stature of Canadian sports champions, enabling them to return value to their communities as Canada’s Sport + Spirit Champions.
+The Order of Sport, Canada’s highest sporting honour is a National Level Award established by Canada’s Sports Hall of Fame, a Nationally Accredited Sports Museum in Calgary, Alberta, Canada.
+The award supports the organization's statement of purpose, to Build Canada through Sport and its mandate to raise the profile, visibility, and stature of Canadian sports champions, enabling them to return value to their communities as Canada’s Sport + Spirit Champions.

 The Order of Sport, established in 2019, is a formal acknowledgement that Canada’s shared values are sports shared values; respect, equality, fairness and openness, and that sport is a strong backbone for building diversity, inclusion and accessibility in Canadian communities.

 Canada’s Sports Hall of Fame was established in 1955 as a recognition program and a historical archive of sport in Canada.
 Until 2019, Induction into Canada’s Sports Hall of Fame did not have a named award.
 The Order of Sport Award was established to mark the occasion which, together with Induction, is Canada’s highest sporting honour.

 What distinguishes Canada’s Sports Hall of Fame’s recognition program from other sports awards or hall of fame organizations is its consideration of any person’s significant contributions to sport in Canada irrespective of the type of sport or game, with whom the sport or game is accredited, or with whom or how it is organized within Canada or Internationally.

 All sports competitors (athletes) and those who support sport (builders) who have helped build Canada through sport, Canadian or otherwise, amateur or professional, are eligible for nomination by the public for Induction into Canada’s Sports Hall of Fame and awarded the Order of Sport, Canada’s highest sporting honour.